3nsar/Increase-decrease/README.md

 # Increase-decrease

- increase and decrease a number
+This is a simple Increase-Decrease Webapp.
+You can increase and also decrease the given number.